-For example, a person with social anxiety who fears being negatively evaluated by colleagues may avoid speaking up in meetings.
+For example, a person with social anxiety who fears the negative evaluation by colleagues may avoid speaking up in meetings.
 Even with excellent ideas to offer, a socially anxious person will avoid sharing their thoughts for fear of criticism.

 This person may uncomfortably tolerate the anxiety and still sit through the meeting, nodding and nonverbally showing signs of interest and participation.
 All the while, they may be experiencing physical symptoms such as heart racing, blushing, and trembling.

-Staying quiet is a form of avoidance that seemingly and temporarily helps ease the intense fear of being scrutinized.
+Staying quiet is a form of avoidance.
+Avoidance seemingly and temporarily eases the intense fear of being scrutinized.
 To the socially anxious person, it helps them at least endure the meeting and keep their job.
-They also keep their anxiety hidden and avoid the possibility of being embarrassed in front of their colleagues.
+They also keep their anxiety hidden.
+Thus, avoiding the possibility of embarrassment in front of their colleagues.

 Their colleagues may interpret their quietness as them being a good listener.
 Only the socially anxious person knows the hidden pain and fear preventing them from being more expressive and vocal.

 Other avoidance behaviors may include arriving tardy to the meetings or not showing up at all.
 What starts off as avoidance to cope with the symptoms, turns into a pattern of behavior that sustains the anxiety.
-This leads to career and social consequences such as being passed over for promotions.
+This leads to career and social consequences such as losing opportunities for promotions.

 What Leads to Social Anxiety Disorder